Muzammal-Naseer/starter-academic/content/home/awards.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
+# Order that this section appears on the page.
+weight: 30

+title: Awards

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format